What Causes Pink Eye and How to Treat It Fast

 “Anyone can get the infectious type of pink eye,” says Dr. Schaefer, “but certain people are at greater risk.”
 In particular, anyone who spends a lot of time around kids, she says.
 The Centers for Disease Control notes that bacterial conjunctivitis is more common in kids than adults, and it is a leading cause of kids missing school and day care.

 But in one 2017 study from the University of California, San Francisco, which involved more than half a million cases of pink eye across the United States, researchers found that women and men in their 20s and 30s were also prone to pink eye—presumably because their children brought it home.

-Surprise Culprit No. 2: The Family Pooch
+Surprise Pink Eye Culprit #2: The Family Pooch

 Pet dander, tree and grass pollen, mold, and dust mites are other sneaky sources of allergic conjunctivitis.
 Smog, swimming-pool chlorine, and various chemicals and particles in the air and water can also irritate your eyes.
 This includes car exhaust fumes and tobacco smoke.